-Where alleged misconduct may constitute a criminal offence, UHI and partners will use the following principles:
+Where alleged misconduct may constitute a criminal offence, University and Academic Partners will use the following principles:

-- 1) The criminal process will take priority and any internal disciplinary procedure will be suspended until further guidance is received from the police. - 2) Precautionary action will be considered using the Safeguarding Procedures.
-This involves a risk assessment which may result in reasonable and appropriate action being taken e.g. imposition of conditions, exclusion from some or all, UHI and/or partner premises, and/or removal of access to services. - 3) Where necessary, appropriate support will be provided to all parties involved in the incident. - 4) Irrespective of the outcome of the criminal process, UHI and/or partners may consider the alleged misconduct as an internal disciplinary matter.
+- 1) The criminal process will take priority and any internal disciplinary procedure will be suspended until further guidance is received from the police. - 2) Precautionary action will be considered using the Safeguarding Lead Procedures.
+This involves a risk assessment which may result in reasonable and appropriate action being taken e.g. imposition of conditions, exclusion from some or all, University or Academic Partner premises, and/or removal of access to services. - 3) Where necessary, appropriate support will be provided to all parties involved in the incident. - 4) Irrespective of the outcome of the criminal process, University and Academic Partners may consider the alleged misconduct as an internal disciplinary matter.